 Pasadena is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 25,357 people and nine constituent neighborhoods, Pasadena is the 45th largest community in Maryland.

-Pasadena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Pasadena isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pasadena are a mix of both white- and blue-collar jobs.
 Overall, Pasadena is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Pasadena who work in management occupations (12.91%), office and administrative support (12.82%), and sales jobs (9.14%).
+There are especially a lot of people living in Pasadena who work in office and administrative support (12.75%), management occupations (12.63%), and sales jobs (8.22%).

 Also of interest is that Pasadena has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Pasadena is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pasadena is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Pasadena is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.